hriday29/scrybe-ai-frontend/README.md

 This provides users complete transparency into both the analysis process and portfolio selection reasoning.

 ### 🎯 **Our Mission**
-Transform smallcap trading by combining comprehensive AI analysis with institutional fund manager discipline.
+Transform NSE trading by combining comprehensive AI analysis with institutional fund manager discipline.
 Analyze everything, execute only the best.

 ---

 ## ✨ Key Features

 ### 🤖 **Complete Universe Analysis**
-Every trading day, analyze all **250 stocks in the Nifty Smallcap 250** universe with comprehensive AI-driven reports featuring objective **"Scrybe Scores"** from -100 to +100.
+Every trading day, analyze all **NSE-listed stocks (~2000+)** with comprehensive AI-driven reports featuring objective **"Scrybe Scores"** from -100 to +100.

 ### 🎯 **Top 10 Portfolio Selection**
-Out of 250 analyses, only the **top 10 highest-conviction trades** that pass institutional risk controls are selected for execution.
+Out of all analyzed stocks, only the **top 10 highest-conviction trades** that pass institutional risk controls are selected for execution.
 Maximum 10 positions, 40% sector limit, 2% per-stock risk.

 ### 📊 **Portfolio Dashboard**
-Browse all 250 daily analyses with complete transparency.
+Browse all daily analyses with complete transparency.
 See exactly why each stock was selected or rejected: "Top conviction", "Sector limit reached", "Portfolio full", etc.

 ### 📈 **Actionable Trade Plans**
 Every selected trade includes detailed plans with precise entry points, profit targets, and stop-loss levels - institutional-grade precision.

 ### 🌍 **Market & Index Analysis**
-Track Nifty 50, Nifty Smallcap 250, and sectoral indices to understand broad market context and smallcap-specific momentum.
+Track Nifty 50 and sectoral indices to understand broad market context and NSE-wide momentum across all sectors.

 ### 📊 **Transparent Track Record**
 Complete performance log of every closed trade with full transparency on wins, losses, and overall strategy effectiveness.